HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

 finds a NaN example it will get distracted by that and tell us about it.
 Also the test will fail and we want it to pass.

-So lets block off this particular example:
+So let's block off this particular example:

 .. code:: python